MMK21Hub/Capitalisation-Fixes/README.md

 node dist/main.js v2.6

 # Print some statistics instead of building the pack
+# By default, it counts any fixes that are relevant to any of the target versions
 node dist/main.js --stats

+# Print the statistics, but only include fixes that are relevant to the latest snapshot
+node dist/main.js --stats --latest-snapshot

+# Print the statistics for the latest stable release of Minecraft
+node dist/main.js --stats --latest-release
 ```

 At the moment, you can't configure the output using command line arguments.
 The build configuration can be changed by editing the [`src/main.ts`](src/main.ts) file instead.
 (Make sure that you run `yarn build` after editing any source files, or alternatively use `yarn watch` to automatically compile the code whenever you make changes.)